The Walking Dead: Saints & Sinners – Chapter 2: Retribution

-The Walking Dead: Saints & Sinners – Chapter 2: Retribution is a virtual reality first-person shooter survival horror game for PlayStation VR, PlayStation VR2 and Meta Quest 2.
+The Walking Dead: Saints & Sinners – Chapter 2: Retribution is a virtual reality first-person shooter survival horror game for SteamVR, PlayStation VR, PlayStation VR2 and Meta Quest 2.
 Developed by Skydance Interactive in partnership with Skybound Entertainment, it is a sequel to The Walking Dead: Saints & Sinners and based on the comic book series The Walking Dead by Robert Kirkman.
-The game was released in December 2022 for the Meta Quest 2 and PICO 4, while planned for PlayStation VR2 and Steam in March 2023.
+The game was released in December 2022 for the Meta Quest 2 and PICO 4, and released for PlayStation VR2 and Steam in March 2023.

 Gameplay

 Like the first game, the player can kill walkers by "braining" them: stabbing them through the skull, puncturing the brain.
 The player is able to scale buildings to ambush enemies and attack from a distance with throwing weapons, bows, and long-range firearms.
 Physics-based combat control how melee weapons are used.
 Players can explore during night time, though walkers will be attracted to the player's flashlight.
 Additionally, the game introduces new weapons and items such as a chainsaw and a sawed-off shotgun for players to defeat enemies.
-Laser sights can be attached to any firearm to increase shooting accuracy.
+Laser sights can be attached to some firearms to increase shooting accuracy.

 Plot

 Three months after the events of the first game, The Tourist aids a group of survivors in obtaining the blueprints to the Hotel E'Claire.
-The Tourist is knocked unconscious during the mission, and wakes up in a room with Father Carter, whom the Tourist gives the blueprints.
+The Tourist is knocked unconscious during the mission, and after meets up in a room with Father Carter, whom the Tourist gives the blueprints.

 The Tourist returns home, after reminiscing about the events that transpire in between games.
 During that time, a disaster occurred in Old Town, the Reclaimed were killed off, and a killer known as The Axeman has killed Tower residents across the French Quarter.